KristjanTreimann/storybooks/README.md

 # Step 3

 Initialize app in _app.js_.
 Add enviromental variables to config.env.
 When copying MONGO_URI replace <dbname> with the name you want for database.
 It gets created automatically.

+# Step 4

+Connect database and add morgan for logging.